R8s6/equilux-theme/README.md

 ### Icons

+- [elementary-xfce](https://github.com/shimmerproject/elementary-xfce): This is an icon-theme maintained with Xfce in mind, but it should work on other desktops like Gnome3 as well.

 - [Circle Numix Icons](https://github.com/numixproject/numix-icon-theme-circle): a circle themed icon set well maintained and not too bright (if you use Numix Folders below to tame the folder colors)

 - [Numix Folders](https://github.com/numixproject/numix-folders): Customization script to change the colors and style of the numix folders (otherwise too bright and saturated).
 Recommended settings: Style: 6, Primary color: #9c9c9c, Secondary color; #9c9c9c, Symbol: #656565